Deliverr is one of the fastest growing fulfillment services in the industry.

 Lack of True dashboard: It’s SUPER helpful to have a dashboard that lists all of the metrics that you manage in one place.

-For example, here’s what I see when I login to ShipBob’s analytics dashboard
+For example, here’s what I see when I login to ShipBob’s analytics dashboard.
+You can check it from our detailed ShipBob review.

 Deliverr Review: The Bottom Line

-The other unbeatable feature is the fast delivery within United States at some of the lowest fulfilment costs across the industry.
+The other unbeatable feature is the fast delivery within United States at some of the lowest fulfillment costs across the industry.

 But, if you sell outside of these marketplaces, you may find that it lacks some of the customization and flexibility that other platforms offer.
 For instance, ShipBob’s dashboard gives you a birds eye view of all important metrics without having to dig deep.

 Also, with ShipBob, you get international shipping to key European markets courtesy their warehouses in Europe.
-Here you can check our detailed ShipBob review.
+Here you can check our full comparison with Deliverr and other 3PLs.

 Bottom Line – If you seek automation, fastest delivery times and great pricing within the United States, Deliverr might be a great choice.